 Good Questions regarding Strengths

 Marcus Buckingham of leanIn.org says “a strength is an activity that strengthens you”.
-To help you recognise this type of strength he suggests you notice the following aspects (SIGN):
+To help you recognise this strength he suggests you notice the following aspects (SIGN):

 • Success — When you do the activity, you feel effective and in control